Photo: Naejangsan Mountain

 This year, the leaves are expected to change color around late September at Seoraksan Mountain and spread southwards across the central and southern parts of Korea.
 Fall foliage generally reaches its peak in two weeks from the time the leaves begin to change, meaning this year’s peak foliage is expected to hit the central region around late October, and the southern region around early November.
 This is when you can hit the road to revel in the splendor of the changing of the seasons.

 Beloved in Korea, Jirisan Mountain is rugged in form and impressive in scale.
-During peak foliage season in late October, the slopes blaze with brilliant colors in the rocky landscape, while Piagol Valley (피아골) and Baemsagol Valley (뱀사골) offer great hiking trails.
-Jirisan also extends across three provinces (Gyeongsangnam-do, Jeollabuk-do and Jeollanam-do), and many choose to go on overnight hiking trips to fully appreciate the mountain.
+During peak foliage season in late October, the slopes blaze with brilliant colors in the rocky landscape, while Piagol Valley and Baemsagol Valley offer great hiking trails.
+Jirisan also extends across three provinces (Jeollanam-do, Jeollabukm-do, Gyeongsangnam-do), and many choose to go on overnight hiking trips to fully appreciate the mountain.

 Second only to Seoraksan Mountain, Naejangsan National Park boasts a high volume of visitors every year.
 The most remarkable feature of this mountain during autumn is the tunnel of multicolored maple trees that begins at the ticket office.

 Juwangsan National Park is characterized by rocky peaks, deep valleys and elegant waterfalls.
-Its main hiking trail, which runs through the Sangui Parking Lot (상의주차장), Kaldeunggogae Ridge (칼등고개), Hurimegi (후리메기), Waterfall No.1 and back to the parking lot, takes approximately four hours to complete.
+There are several hiking trails and among them, Juwang Valley Course is one of the easier courses that offer a beautiful fall foliage view, and takes about four hours to complete.
 At dawn, the thick fog blanketing Jusanji Pond near Juwangsan Mountain, combined with the reflection of trees in the water, continues to attract visitors, especially photographers, to the mountain every year.